 With an overabundance of project management tools flooding the internet, it can become a nuisance to choose one for your organization.
-Luckily for companies, they have innumerable options to conveniently cherry pick the one that fits perfectly with their team and organizational needs.
+Luckily for companies, they have innumerable options to conveniently cherry-pick the one that fits perfectly with their team and organizational needs.

 One such most widely used project management software is Microsoft Project.
 By far, it’s the first and most popular choice of around 67% of project managers.
-Coming with an easy integration with Office 365 applications, Microsoft Project seems like a reliable choice for project management.
+Coming with easy integration with Office 365 applications, Microsoft Project seems like a reliable choice for project management.

-But, apparently, the most chosen option for project management has lots of shortcomings too, in terms of features and user-ease.
+But, apparently, the most chosen option for project management has lots of shortcomings too, in terms of features and user ease.
 These shortcomings make professionals look for a solid Microsoft Project alternative.

-Why You Need a Microsoft Project Alternative
+Why Do You Need a Microsoft Project Alternative?

 Microsoft Project is a great free desktop-based tool to manage projects and streamline workflows.
 However, in this era of cloud and availability, you cannot limit how you access your data and when.
 Besides, there are a few limitations that come with Microsoft Project out of the box.
 Some of these are: